College Advice Team

 - How do I find out more about courses?

 We recommend that you begin researching our courses using the college website, or college course guide.
 Another great way of finding out more about your course options is to attend a college open event.
-We run open events in October, November and January, and also hold our Expo (subject fair) in the spring term.
+We run open events in October, November and January, and also hold our Showcase event (subject fair) in the spring term.
 Our whole campus is open for our open events, allowing you to familiarize yourself with the college sites, and all of our teaching staff will be on hand to speak to you about their subjects.

 - What courses can I study together?